comphilip/koreader-wiki/tips-and-tricks/Tips-and-Tricks.md

 Tap the bottom right corner, the status/progress bar will disappear.

 ### 11. Alternative Table of Contents
 [Long-pressing on the "Table of Contents" menu item will offer to generate a _ToC_ based on the document's headings.](https://github.com/koreader/koreader/pull/4011).
-This is useful when the native ToC isn't yet supported (EPUB3).
+This is useful when the native ToC is bogus or incomplete.
 ![appbar screenshot](https://user-images.githubusercontent.com/24273478/41361691-f54900ce-6f2f-11e8-99cf-99eb6a5dd9a2.png)